4tkbytes/dropbear/README.md

 <sup>1</sup> Will never be implemented; not intended for that platform.

-<sup>2</sup>  Made some progress on implementing.
+<sup>2</sup>  Made some progress on implementing, but currently a WIP.

-To be fair, I do not plan on supporting web, android or iOS yet (as it isnt even completed with the basic idea).
-Maybe I will...?

 ## Contributions